crusopaul/pgde/README.md

 };
 ```

-This crate implements `from_row` on the following types so that `consume` can be used in a similar fashion
+This crate implements `from_row` on the following types so that `consume` can be used in a similar fashion.

 | Type | Feature |
 | ---- | ------- |
 | `bool` | `default` |